itsgreggreg/elixir_quick_reference/README.md

 Concatenated with `++` and subtracted with `--`.<br>
 Can be constructed with the cons operator `|`.<br>
 Best for sequential access, fastest when elements are added and subtracted from the head.<br>
-Instead of building a list by adding to its tail, add to the head and reverse the list.
+Instead of building a list by adding to its tail, add to the head and reverse the list.<br>
+List implements the enumerable protocol so we use Enum for many common operations.

 ```elixir
 > [1, 2, 3.4, "a", "b", :c, [:d]]